Steve-Fenton/stevefenton.co.uk/src/pages/blog/2012/11/how-to-add-rdfa-lite-to-your-website.md

 </article>
 ```

-And we’re done.
+And we're done.
 This example is hardly any different to the microdata example.
 Only time will tell which specification will gain the wider adoption, but I suppose everyone is going to have to end up supporting both, which is kind of ridiculous!

 ## Additional notes

-Bear in mind that the types are case sensitive, so use “Book” not “book”.
-You can check this by adding the vocab and typeof attributes and pasting them into a browser – in this case “http://schema.org/Book”.
+Bear in mind that the types are case sensitive, so use "Book" not "book".
+You can check this by adding the vocab and typeof attributes and pasting them into a browser – in this case "http://schema.org/Book".

 You can [test your RDFa code on the RDFa](http://rdfa.info/play/) Playground to make sure it is valid and makes sense.

-Lastly, the author links should ideally point to a page about the author, so in this example the links should point to “http://www.brucelawson.co.uk/about/”, not just the home page.
-I have updated the final example to show this, but is isn’t obvious unless I point it out (which I’ve just done).
+Lastly, the author links should ideally point to a page about the author, so in this example the links should point to `http://www.brucelawson.co.uk/about/`, not just the home page.
+I have updated the final example to show this, but is isn't obvious unless I point it out (which I've just done).

 Massive thanks to [Manu Sporny](http://manu.sporny.org/) for his help in making this article as accurate as possible.
 Manu is the man on the inside when it comes to RDFa.
 Thank you also to Stephane Corlosquet for double checking the article.